Ivanka Trump Said It Was "Inappropriate" To Ask If She Believes Her Father's Accusers

 Trump, speaking from Pyeongchang, repeated, "I believe my father.
 I know my father.
 So, I think I have that right, as a daughter, to believe my father."

-At least 16 women have alleged the president sexually harassed them, with some calling for an investigation into his behavior comparable to the investigations launched after some members of congress were accused of sexual misconduct and abuse.
+At least 16 women have alleged the president sexually harassed them, with some calling for an investigation into his behavior comparable to the investigations launched after some members of Congress were accused of sexual misconduct and abuse.

-Trump has repeatedly defended her father in the past, stating she believes his denials.
+Trump has repeatedly defended her father in the past, saying she believes his denials.
 She has also said her priorities working in the White House include advocating for women, such as by working to improve paid parental leave policy.

 Earlier in the interview, Trump had answered questions in her capacity as a senior White House adviser, rather than as a daughter — on her role during the Olympics, for example, working with South Korea to put pressure on North Korea.